MultiSafepay/docs/content/integrations/payment-components/integrating-multiple-payment-methods.md

 ### Initialize the Payment Component

-**1.** To retrieve a list of available gateways, make a `/connect/payments/methods` request from your server.

-In the request, specify the country, currency, and amount of the order:
+**1.** To retrieve a list of available payment gateways, make a `/connect/payments/methods` request from your server, specifying the country, currency, and amount of the order:

 ```
 curl -X GET "https://testapi.multisafepay.com/v1/connect/payments/methods" \